-As of March 31, 2018 and December 31, 2017, the Company had obligations to transfer \$1,447 in contingent purchase price to the prior shareholders of Innotech in conjunction with the Acquisition if specified future operational objectives are met over the next three years.
+As of June 30, 2018 and December 31, 2017, the Company had obligations to transfer \$1,108 and \$1,447, respectively, in contingent purchase price to the prior shareholders of Innotech in conjunction with the Acquisition if specified future operational objectives are met over the next three years.
 The Company recorded the acquisition-date fair value of this liability, based on the likelihood of contingent earn-out payments, as part of the consideration transferred.
 The contingent purchase price is subsequently remeasured to fair value each reporting date.
 The Company classified the contingent purchase price liability as Level 3, due to the lack of relevant observable inputs and market activity.